-born in 1968, mannheim, germany. lived there till 1974, then moved to izmit, turkey with family. studied chemical engineering at bogazici university. double m.a. in political science, bogazici university, istanbul, and columbia university, new york. his ph.d. dissertation was on "collective political action in the turkish press, 1950-1980". wrote his first short stories during english composition exams, under duress. won a prize for his two novels that appeared in 1992, but did not bother to pick it up. held one reading in 1993, but onlyt the clerk next door showed up. worked at yapı kredi publications, one of the biggest publishing houses in turkey, between 1992-2004. founded g yayin grubu, a firm that provides complete publishing services. founding partner of hayat bilgisi, aschool offering courses in the culture industry, culture, and the culture of life. he is the executive director of koc university press since september 2014. akas has been living in kadıköy, istanbul, since 1986.
+born in 1968, mannheim, germany. lived there till 1974, then moved to izmit, turkey with family. studied chemical engineering at bogazici university. double m.a. in political science, bogazici university, istanbul, and columbia university, new york. his ph.d. dissertation was on "collective political action in the turkish press, 1950-1980". wrote his first short stories during english composition exams, under duress. won a prize for his two novels that appeared in 1992, but did not bother to pick it up. held one reading in 1993, but onlyt the clerk next door showed up. worked at yapı kredi publications, one of the biggest publishing houses in turkey, between 1992-2004. founded g yayin grubu, a firm that provides complete publishing services. founding partner of hayat bilgisi, aschool offering courses in the culture industry, culture, and the culture of life. he was the executive director of koc university press from 2014 to 2018. he is currently the editor-in-chief of can yayinlari. akas has been living in kadıköy, istanbul, since 1986.

 cem akas has published ten novels, five collections of short stories, two volumes of essays, two books for children, and a monogram on robert college, one of the oldest schools in Istanbul. his work is said to be marked by a strong sense of structure and intrigue, humor, and command of dialogue; in fact, he has been dubbed "the play-setter of turkish literature". anthology of the intersections of a point (1990), his first collection of short stories, has been praised as "the M.A. thesis of a slightly drunk sociologist cum physicist cum 'twilight Zone' scriptwriter."
 In 1992, akas published two novels to wide critical acclaim: 7 is the pseudo-documentary story of the initiation, rise and fall of an underground prophet, intertwined with the account of an occasionally "eroto-graphic" and eventually violent relationship, and "trompes d'oeil" about the nature of reality and fiction. crime and punishment is akas's second novel; his version is much shorter than the russian original, and has two beginnings: on one side is a perversely analytical essay on how writers kill their characters in their fiction, which evolves into an exploration of the possibility of readers killing authors through the act of reading itself. on the reverse side is the diary of the author of the essay, who is under the severe delusion that he is hounded by a terrorist organization - this is a personal account of the single-handed battle he wages (in the style of the old don) in a world where to read is to kill.